 An Albuquerque Child Custody Lawyer at Sutherland Law Firm, LLC Is Ready to Help You

 For experienced help resolving any type of child custody dispute, call a Albuquerque child custody lawyer at Sutherland Law Firm, LLC at (575) 708-9000 or a Las Cruces child custody lawyer at Sutherland Law Firm, LLC at (575) 904-0464 or email our firm.

 Knowledgeable, empathetic and dedicated, our attorneys are ready to help you successfully navigate the complexities of your family legal issues so you can obtain the best possible outcomes and move on with your life.

 From offices based in Albuquerque, we provide superior counsel and representation to clients throughout New Mexico.
 Our attorneys are also licensed to practice in Texas and Michigan.

-1: The Third Judicial District Court handles custody and other family law cases in Las Cruces and throughout Doña Ana County.
+1: The Third Judicial District Court handles custody and other family law cases in Albuquerque and throughout Doña Ana County.